⚠️ NZIFDA Position Statement

 Based on manufacturer-prescribed procedures, NZIFDA recognises the following methods:

-✓ Method A: Fuel Pump Access Panel Extraction
+✓ Method A: Fuel Pump Access Panel Removal

 Manufacturer Prescribed: YES — Service manuals document fuel pump removal via access panel